 Important Note: We look forward to birding with you!
 To see the most recent update of our pre-tour and on-tour protocols and our requirements for travel, please visit our tour protocols page.

 Southeastern Peru is generally acknowledged as the most species-rich birding region on Earth.
 This tour combines three classic lodges on the Rio Tambopata: Posada Amazonas, Tambopata Research Center, and Refugio Amazonas.
 These complementary sites include a whole range of lowland rainforest habitats, from meandering rivers and Hoatzin-lined cochas to varzea, transition, and wonderfully wild terra firme forest.
 Combined, they will produce an astonishing variety of lowland Neotropical birds and mammals.

-From TRC we'll head back down the Tambopata to Refugio Amazonas Lodge where we will spend two days birding or relaxing before heading home.
+From TRC we'll head back down the Tambopata to Refugio Amazonas Lodge where we will spend two days birding and (some!) relaxing before heading home.
 Join us for this immersion in Amazon rainforest birding.